 A voicemail system gives customers the option to leave a message when the line is busy or representatives are unreachable.
 It shows that the business values customer’s and their time.
 One of the most important things with voicemail is to tell the caller how quickly you’ll get back or provide another way to reach you.

 Nearly all mobile carriers, business phone systems, and telecom providers offer voicemail.
 Typically voicemail is a standard feature and should not cost any extra money.

 One enormous benefit is that voice messages are available immediately from anywhere.

 Often providers integrate with the Internet, enabling users to retrieve incoming messages on computers as well as tablets and mobile phones.

 Without getting too technical, voicemail systems route, record, and retrieve.

-If someone doesn’t know how to set up voicemail or hasn’t taken the time to do it, usually a default greeting will play.
-We do not recommend this lazy approach.
-Record your own voicemail greeting!
+If someone doesn’t know how to set up voicemail or hasn’t taken the time to do it, a default greeting will usually play.
+We do not recommend this passive approach.
+Record your own personal voicemail greeting!
 Later in this article, we will cover the easy steps and psychology for great greetings.

 When someone dials a phone number, but the line is busy or keeps ringing, a voicemail greeting plays.
 Usually, the owner of the phone number records the greeting.